-Aperitivos are an afternoon Italian tradition.
-Beginning at 6 p.m., restaurants and bars open to patrons who come for a drink and a snack.
-When you order a drink (usually Prosecco or Lambrusco), you can freely partake of the bar snacks, ranging from slices of pizza, meats, and cheese to a full buffet that sometimes leads to skipping dinner.
+Aperitivo works in two ways.
+Either you order a drink (usually Prosecco or Lambrusco) or you pay a per person fee (around 10 euros), then you can freely partake of the bar snacks, ranging from slices of pizza, meats, and cheese to a full buffet that sometimes leads to skipping dinner.

 If you’re on a budget, this is a great way to go out and have a great time without having to also shell out for dinner afterwards.